← Back to Blog

 └── Product.java

-This is package-by-layer (or package-by-technical-concern): organizing code by its role in the application architecture.
-It feels natural—controllers go with controllers, services with services.
+This is package-by-layer: organizing code by its role in the application architecture.
+Controllers go with controllers, services with services.
+Feels natural at first.

-But there's a better way: package-by-feature (or component-based structure).
-After years of building and maintaining Spring Boot microservices, I've learned that organizing by business capability instead of technical layer produces code that's easier to understand, modify, and scale.
+But there's a better way.
+After years of building and maintaining Spring Boot services, I'm convinced that organizing by business capability beats organizing by technical layer.
+Easier to understand, easier to modify, easier to scale.

 Here's why.